College Experience Guide for LGBTQ+ Students

 - Choosing an inclusive campus requires doing some homework, but it's worth it.

-- Conferences and events hosted by LGBTQ+ orgs offer additional support and education.
+- Conferences and events hosted by LGBTQ+ organizations offer additional support and education.

 - LGBTQ+ college students are deeply impacted by the pandemic and fights for racial justice.

-The latest Gallup poll indicates that 5.6% of U.S. adults identify as a member of the LGBTQ+ community — a notable increase from 2017 data (4.5%).
-Furthermore, millennials and Gen Zers are more likely to identify as LGBTQ+ than previous age groups, meaning incoming college classes will likely include more LGBTQ+ students than ever before.
+A February 2021 Gallup poll indicates that 5.6% of U.S. adults identify as members of the LGBTQ+ community — a notable increase from 2017 data (4.5%).
+Furthermore, millennials and Generation Z are more likely to identify as LGBTQ+ than previous age groups, meaning incoming college classes will likely include more LGBTQ+ students than ever before.
 Where an LGBTQ+ student chooses to attend college can have lifelong implications on their future.
 As a result, campus culture and resources are integral to the college experience for LGBTQ+ students.

-Schools that aren't committed to gender justice and sexual liberation may expose LGBTQ+ students to additional stress and academic disruptions, which can impact the mental health and wellbeing of learners.
+Schools that aren't committed to gender justice and sexual liberation may expose LGBTQ+ students to additional stress and academic disruptions, which can impact their mental health and wellbeing.
 LGBTQ+ students deserve to study in educational environments that empower them, support their personal growth, and invest in change that improves their lives.

-The following guide offers a brief overview of the varying experiences and challenges LGBTQ+ may face on campus, important issues LGBTQ+ students should consider when navigating college life, and resources for additional education, awareness, and support.
+The following guide offers a brief overview of the varying experiences and challenges LGBTQ+ students may face on campus, important issues LGBTQ+ learners should consider when navigating college life, and resources for additional education, awareness, and support.

 Common Challenges for LGBTQ+ College Students